CycloneDX/cdxgen/README.md

 Footnotes:

 - [1] - For multi-module application, the BoM file could include components that may not be included in the packaged war or ear file.
 - [2] - Pip freeze is automatically performed to improve precision.
+Requires virtual environment.
 - [3] - Perform dotnet or nuget restore to generate project.assets.json.
 Without this file cdxgen would not include indirect dependencies.
 - [4] - See section on plugins
 - [5] - Powered by osquery.
 See section on plugins